Center for Urban Agriculture & Gardening Education

 Bertie Backus Urban Food Hub

 The Bertie Backus Food Hub is on the premises of UDC’s Bertie Backus Community College.
 The food hub was built on an underutilized basketball court with grants from the Department of Energy and Environment (DOEE) and Anacostia Economic Development Cooperation (AEDC).
 The food hub has aquaponic and hydroponic systems, a native plant nursery, a demonstration kitchen, and garden beds.
 The native plant nursery is a unique feature in this food hub that serves as a space to teach job skills in greenhouse management and plant production.
 The demonstration kitchen is utilized as a business incubator and a learning space for students and community members on food safety and nutrition.
-Community members can participate in the food bub by cultivating a garden bed.
+Community members can participate in the food hub by cultivating a garden bed.
+For more information, please contact: firstname.lastname@example.org

 Bertie Backus Urban Food Hub, Ward 5